-- 1. Wall Sway Braces: Double acting neoprene sway braces with a fail safe feature in three planes.
+- A. Scope - Isolation of gypsum board walls from building structure by putting them on the floating concrete floor, bracing them with resilient sway braces and establishing a sound seal either at the structural or acoustical ceiling. - B. Isolation Materials - Wall Sway Braces: Double acting LDS sway braces with a fail safe feature in three planes.
 Sway braces shall be made with a bracket for bolting to the building structure and a projecting anchor bolt with adjusting nuts for plumbing the wall structure.
-Sway braces shall have a horizontal frequency not in excess of 10Hz based on the weight of the wall area per brace and a vertical stiffness not in excess of 50% of the horizontal. - Angle Brackets: 11/2"(40mm) x 2"(50mm) angle iron sections with provisions for bolting to the structure and a minimum thickness of 3/8"(10mm) sponge cemented to the vertical leg. - 3.
+Sway braces shall have a horizontal frequency not in excess of 10Hz based on the weight of the wall area per brace and a vertical stiffness not in excess of 50% of the horizontal. - Angle Brackets: 1/2"(40mm) x 2"(50mm) angle iron sections with provisions for bolting to the structure and a minimum thickness of 3/8"(10mm) sponge cemented to the vertical leg. - 3.
 Caulking Compound: Non-hardening, non-drying and non-bleeding. - 4.
-One and a half to three pound density fiberglass 2"(50mm) thick. - C. Wall System Construction Procedure - Raise the floating floor to operating position before constructing walls.
+One and a half to three pound density fiberglass 2"(50mm) thick. - C. Wall System Construction Procedure - 1.
+Raise the floating floor to operating position before constructing walls.
 Bolt the wall foot channel to the perimeter of the floating floor and set the vertical channels in position. - Bolt the sway braces to the structural wall as shown on the drawing and use the leveling nuts to plumb the channels and set them in their vertical position. - 3.
-Attach 2"(50mm) fiberglas to building walls. - Add horizontal steel members in the normal manner and cover entirety with two layers of 3/4"(20mm) gypsum board staggering and overlapping all seams. - Where drawings indicate, gypsum board terminates at the structural ceiling, stop the gypsum board 1/2"(12mm) short of the ceiling and lock in place with the 11/2"(40mm) x 2"(50mm) isolation angles on either side with the sponge rubber facing the gypsum board. - Where the gypsum board forms a seal with the isolation ceiling, terminate the gypsum board as shown on the details without the angle iron braces. - 7.
-Caulk all joints. - D. Submittals - Submittals shall include load and deflection curves of all sway braces.
+Attach 2"(50mm) fiberglas to building walls. - Add horizontal steel members in the normal manner and cover entirety with two layers of 3/4" (20mm) gypsum board staggering and overlapping all seams. - 5.
+Where drawings indicate, gypsum board terminates at the structural ceiling, stop the gypsum board 1/2"(12mm) short of the ceiling and lock in place with the 11/2"(40mm) x 2"(50mm) isolation angles on either side with the sponge rubber facing the gypsum board. - Where the gypsum board forms a seal with the isolation ceiling, terminate the gypsum board as shown on the details without the angle iron braces. - 7.
+Caulk all joints. - D. Submittals - 1.
+Submittals shall include load and deflection curves of all sway braces. - E. Manufacturers - Subject to compliance with the specifications the following products are approved for use: Type DNSB Sway Braces as manufactured by Mason Industries, Inc.